boveus/hyrax-wiki/Backup-and-Restoration.md

-# Sufia Backup and Restoration/Migration
+# Hyrax Backup and Restoration/Migration

-Migrating an existing Sufia Hydra system to a new box or backing up data for disaster recovery purposes is fairly simple but has a few gotcha moments that can cause problems for restoration of data.
+Migrating an existing Hyrax Hydra system to a new box or backing up data for disaster recovery purposes is fairly simple but has a few gotcha moments that can cause problems for restoration of data.

-This data is current as of Sufia 6.
-Most of it should apply to Sufia 7 but it has not yet been tested.
+(This guide was copied from the Sufia wiki.
+Most of it should apply to Hyrax but it has not yet been tested.)

 # Fedora:
 Fedora 4 has multiple options for a few types of recovery.

 ## REST APIs:
 A simple all in one option is to use the built in REST call to Fedora [see here for details](https://wiki.duraspace.org/display/FEDORA451/Backup+and+Restore).